Last Updated on June 20, 2021 by Ava

 If you’re not here to create a long-term business, you’re here for the wrong reason.

-The following are 5 truths that I’ve learned in my
+The following are 5 truths that I’ve learned in my decade plus studying online business and trying a lot of different things.

 1. There’s no such thing as getting rich quick online.